Chris Walrus Dalzell

 Chris Walrus Dalzell (born 1986 or 1987) is an Australian artist from Canberra who is most known for a style he calls Spiraleyes, as well as his contributions to Art, Not Apart, his Spider Web street art, which he paints in public places on a clear wall of pallet wrap stretched between street poles, and various other art projects.
+He is a Senior Technical Officer at the Australian National University.